 \subsection{Sub-pipelined TMP}

-When training a giant model, sometimes a single worker can not hold even one transformer layer.
-For example, one layer of GPT-3 will consume over 34GB runtime memory with hidden size 12288, sequence length 2048 and microbatch size 2.
-TMP~\cite{shoeybi2019megatron} is the solution that can reduce the memory consumption on a single device near linearly.
-A regular transformer layer could be divided into an attention block and a feed forward network (FFN) block~\cite{transformer}.
-Figure \ref{fig:pipedtp}(a) shows a sample FP execution timeline of transformer based model training with TMP.
-TMP will bring two AllReduce communications during the FP and another two AllReduce operations in the BP with a similar schema.
-All operations in TMP are exclusive, which is to the detriment of training performance.
+When training a giant model, sometimes a single worker cannot hold even a single transformer layer.
+For example, one layer of GPT-3 consumes over 34GB of runtime memory with a hidden size of 12288, sequence length of 2048 and microbatch size of 2.
+TMP~\cite{shoeybi2019megatron} is a solution that reduces the memory consumption of each device almost linearly.
+A regular transformer layer can be divided into an attention block and a feed forward network (FFN) block~\cite{transformer}.
+Figure~\ref{fig:pipedtp}(a) presents a sample FP execution timeline for transformer-based model training with TMP.
+TMP brings two AllReduce communications during FP, as well as the two AllReduces in BP, share a similar scheme.
+All operations in TMP are exclusive, which is detrimental to training performance.

-Pipelining is a common optimization design for stall reduction, and most DNN frameworks support executing the communication stream and computation stream together.
-To fully utilize both streams, we come up with \emph{sub-pipelined TMP} of Merak, a TMP approach that breaks the dependency between computation and communication by pipelining microbatches and thus improves the efficiency by overlapping them.
-At first we measure the performances per sample of individual transformer layers from different models on two kinds of GPUs, along with increasing the microbatch sizes.
-The results are shown in the Figure \ref{fig:batchspeed}: the computation efficiency of workers becomes stable when the microbatch size is greater than 2; with the microbatch size 1 and 2, the performance loss is less than 20\% and tends to be smaller when the model size increases.
-We also evaluate the efficiency of AllReduce operations, the performance change is narrow due to the communication volume is sufficient even when microbatch size is 1.
-These observations indicate that we can scatter the microbatch and train sequentially at a negotiable cost.
+Pipelining is a common optimization design for stall reduction, and most DNN frameworks support the simultaneous execution of communication and computation streams.
+To fully utilize both streams, we proposed the \emph{sub-pipelined TMP} approach, which eliminates the dependency between computation and communication by pipelining microbatches, thus improving the efficiency through overlap.
+First, we measure the performance per sample of individual transformer layers from different models on two types of GPUs, along with increasing microbatch sizes.
+The results are shown in Figure~\ref{fig:batchspeed}.
+The computation efficiency of workers becomes stable when the microbatch size is greater than 2; under the microbatch sizes of 1 and 2, the performance loss is less than 20\%, and tends to be smaller for larger models.
+We also evaluate the efficiency of AllReduce operations; the performance change is narrow because the communication volume is sufficient, even under a microbatch size of 1.
+These observations indicate that we can scatter the microbatches and train them sequentially at a negotiable cost.